ARComputer-Project/.github/profile/README.md

 The main goals are:
 1) To create the network for free communications, without ISPs, censorship and spyware.
 2) To create fully DIY opensource pocket computer/phone, which would be either minimalistic or functional depending on setup.

+The main philosophical goal of this project is to return back our digital freedom.
+No matter how much you try - you will never censor radiowaves.

+__"The Internet will be free.
+Knowledge must flow."__
 <!--

 🙋‍♀️ ARC concept can be described as a smartphone + Flipper Zero + devboard + LoRa MESH node.